Arrange a callback

 Common injuries sustained in motorcycle accidents

 There is no definitive list of what type of injuries can result in motorcycle accident compensation claims.
 Each claim is unique and all riders will be affected differently.
-Essentially, as explained above, any injury that was caused by another road user’s negligence could entitle you to claim.
+Essentially, as explained above, any injury that was caused by another road user’s negligence could entitle you to compensation.
 Some of the more common motorbike accident injuries include:

 Our personal injury solicitors specialise in any type of road traffic accident claims involving motorbikes.
-To find out if we could appoint one to represent you on a No Win No Fee basis, please get in touch today.
+To find out if we could appoint one to represent you on a No Win, No Fee basis, please get in touch today.

 How much compensation for a motorcycle accident?

-If you decide to claim compensation for a motorcycle accident, you won’t just ask for a lump sum of cash from the defendant.
-Instead, you’ll need to justify every pound you ask for to their insurance provider.
-While you won’t ever fully recover from some motorbike injuries, the idea of compensation is to get you as close as possible to the position you were in prior to the accident.
-You can claim general damages (for your suffering) and special damages (for any costs associated with your injuries).
-Motorcycle accident claims could therefore cover:
+While you won’t ever fully recover from some motorbike injuries, the idea of compensation is to get you as close as possible to the position you were in before the accident.
+You could be entitled to claim general damages (for your suffering) and special damages (for any costs associated with your injuries).
+A motorcycle accident claim could therefore cover:

 • Any pain and suffering your accident and subsequent treatment caused.